felipe-jimenez-ai/felipe-jimenez-ai/README.md

   - Applying technology to financial markets — backed by 5 years of experience as a financial trader.
   - Exploring the applications of Machine Learning and Deep Learning.
   - Entrepreneurship and building impactful tech solutions.
+  - A deep fascination with space exploration 🚀🌌

 ## 🏆 Recent Achievements & Certificates